 Release Date: April 27, 2008

-Releasing for one of Nintendo’s most popular home consoles, Mario Kart Wii is considered by many to be one of the best entries in the series.
-The game marks the debut of motion controls in Mario Kart and the addition of Bikes as a new vehicle type along with a new system that allows players to perform tricks while driving in exchange for a short burst of speed.
+Mario Kart Wii is considered by many to be one of the best entries in the series.
+The game marks the debut of motion controls in Mario Kart and the addition of Bikes as a new vehicle.
+Moreover, it includes a new system that allows players to perform tricks while driving in exchange for a short burst of speed.

 Mario Kart Arcade GP 2